Do You Need to Seal Whitewash Furniture and Wood?

 Do you need to seal whitewash furniture and wood?
 Let me break down why you do need to and how to seal it.

 Whitewashing furniture is an easy and affordable way to give a piece of furniture a unique and rustic look.
-However, if you want to make sure that your whitewashed furniture lasts for years to come, it’s important to understand the importance of sealing it.
+If you want to make sure that your whitewashed furniture lasts for years to come, it’s important to understand the importance of sealing your wood project.
 In this blog post, we’ll discuss why sealing whitewash furniture is so important and how you can do it yourself.

 do you need to seal whitewash furniture and wood?